Colin797/QuickEats/README.md

 ## Core Algorithm ##

 We implemented the VSM ranking algorithm located in vsm.js.
-Currently the user query is located in vsm.js on line 10 as "userQuery" The userQuery is an array of strings, modify this to change the query.
+Currently the user query is located in vsm.js on line 10 as "userQuery".
+The userQuery is an array of strings, modify this to change the query.

 Note: We will provide 3 sample queries